CDCgov/Predicting_TB_cluster_growth/README.md

 # Predicting_TB_cluster_growth
 This repository was created to provide the code for using national tuberculosis surveillance data and machine learning techniques to predict excess growth in genotyped TB clusters.

+The negative_binomial_hurdle_model folder contains the code to run the negative binomial hurdle model (Allclus_NBhurdle_multi.R).
+SampleTemplateDataInput.xlsx contains fake data to show how the input table should be constructed.

+The machine_learning folder contains the code to run the machine learning models and generate the figures and tables.
+The data_shells subfolder contains the headers used in each of the input tables.
+Data are protected under an assurance of confidentiality and cannot be shared publicly.
+Code should be run in the following order:
+1. 1_format_model_inputs.R to generate the training and test sets
+2. 2_ml_classification_models.R to run all models with 5-fold cross-validation
+3. 3_summarize_results.R to get the averaged results and generated the final tables
+4. 4_generate_final_model.R to make the final model and get the results for the validation set
+5. 5_model_interpretation.R to generate the variable importance and ALE plots

 ## Public Domain
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in